Things to Do in Nové Město, Prague New Town

 Just about an 18-minute walk away from Wenceslas Square is the National Theater Opera of Prague.
 Situated on the banks of the Vltava River, this stunning building had me intrigued from the moment we reached Prague.

 Its four majestic spires are visible from far and wide.
-Entry to the building is free, you can walk around the lobby also for free.
+Entry to the building is free, and you can also walk around the lobby for free.

 If you wish to see the auditorium, then you need to buy tickets for a show or a guided tour.